eugeneswalker/gitlab-chart/doc/advanced/external-gitaly/index.md

 You **may** need to set the following properties:

-- `global.shell.authToken.secret`: The name of the [secret which contains secret for GitLab Shell][gitlab-shell-secret].
+- `global.shell.authToken.secret`: The name of the [secret which contains secret for GitLab Shell](../../installation/secrets.md#gitlab-shell-secret).
 - `global.shell.authToken.key`: The key within the secret, which contains the secret content.

 A complete example configuration, with two external services (`external-gitaly.yml`):